 Volunteer in a research lab on campus or in the industry and/or volunteer on a field project.
 Many colleges and universities have opportunities for students to volunteer in the field or the lab with graduate students or professors.
 Gain as much hands-on research experience as possible!

 An official offer is emailed shortly after verbal contact and acceptance.
-The fellowship decisions will be finalized by April 1, 2024.

 Is there an orientation to the program for incoming fellows?